easybuilders/easybuild-tutorial/docs/2023-eb-eessi-uk-workshop/easybuild-installation.md

 For EasyBuild it does not matter whether you install it on top of Python 2 or Python 3.
 The functionality provided is identical.
-However, since <a href="https://www.python.org/doc/sunset-python-2/">Python 2 is end-of-life</a>,
+However, <a href="https://www.python.org/doc/sunset-python-2/">Python 2 is end-of-life</a> and
-we strongly recommend using Python 3 if you have the choice.

-Since compatibility with Python 2.7 and 3.5 will be removed soon in EasyBuild, we recommend to use Python 3.6, or a more recent version.
+compatibility with Python 2.7 and 3.5 will be removed soon in EasyBuild, so we strongly recommend using Python 3 if you have the choice.

 By default EasyBuild will use the `python` command to run, but you <a href="#setting-eb_python">can control this if needed via ``$EB_PYTHON``</a>.